-Significance and growth in the law: law and its relationship to business with special emphasis on current problems; coverage of the law of contracts, agency sales, property, negotiable instruments, business organizations including the functions of inside and outside counsel and trade regulations.
+Significance and growth in the law: law and its relationship to business with special emphasis on current problems coverage of the law of contracts, agency sales, property, negotiable instruments, business organizations including the functions of inside and outside counsel and trade regulations.

-BUSINESS EDUCATION AND OFFICE ADMINISTRATION (BED)
+BUSINESS EDUCATION AND OFFICE ADMINISTRATION (BOA)

-BED 520.
+BOA 520.
 PRINCIPLES AND PROBLEMS OF BUSINESS EDUCATION.
 (5-0-5)

-Modern principles of business education in relation to the actual problems that face business teachers in secondary school.
+Modern principles of business education in relation to the actual problems that face business teachers in seconda school.

-BED 522.
+BOA 522.
 IMPROVEMENT OF INSTRUCTION IN THE SOCIAL BUSINESS SUBJECTS.
 (5-0-5)

-Emphasis on selected subject matter in this area to strengthen the background on the graduate student as well as to work toward improvement of presentation of high school students.
+Emphasis on selected subject matter in this area to strengthen the background on the graduate student as well as work toward improvement of presentation of high school students.

-BED 523.
+BOA 523.
 ADVANCED OFFICE PRACTICE.
 (5-0-5)

-Enrichment of subject matter and skills in office duties, filing and office machines as well as a survey of modern developments of teaching in this area.
+Enrichment of subject matter and skills in office duties, filing and office machines as well as a survey of moder developments of teaching in this area.

-BED 524.
+BOA 524.
 HISTORY AND PHILOSOPHY OF VOCATIONAL EDUCATION.
 (5-0-5)

-A study of the history and philosophy of vocational education as a background, followed by a thorough study of the provisions and implications of the Vocational Education Act of 1963 and the 1968 Amendments.
+A study of the history and philosophy of vocational education as a background, followed by a thorough study of the provisions and implications of the Vocational Education Act of 1963, the 1968 Amendments, and the Act of 197

-BED 526.
+BOA 526.
 ADMINISTRATIVE OFFICE MANAGEMENT.
 (5-0-5)